triggerdotdev/trigger.dev/apps/webapp/templates/docs/resend-welcome-drip-campaign-local.md

 npm install
 ```

-Then create a `.env` file with your development Trigger.dev API Key:
+Then execute the following command to create a `.env` file with your development Trigger.dev API Key:

 ```sh
 echo "TRIGGER_API_KEY=<APIKEY>" >> .env